libsm64/libsm64/README.md

 ## Building

 Currently only linux is supported.
-Window support coming soon.
+Windows support coming soon.
 Requires python3 to build the library, and SDL2 + GLEW for the test program.

 - `make lib`: Build the `dist` directory, containing the shared object and public-facing header.